tom-seddon/b2/doc/Building-on-Unix.md

 folder inside the build folder of interest.
 You can run this in situ from Finder or the command line, or copy it to your `Applications` folder and run it from there.

-# Sanitizers

-As well as plain old release and debug, you can build b2 with whichever gcc/clang sanitizers your compiler supports.
-Sanitizer build folders have a suffix indicating which sanitizer is active:

-* `a` - address sanitizer
-* `t` - thread sanitizer
-* `u` - undefined behaviour sanitizer
-* `m` - memory sanitizer

-Not all compilers support all sanitizers, nor is there any guarantee this actually works.
-And if it does work, you might still get warnings.

-# Running the automated tests

-`ninja test` will run the full set of tests.

 # Want to build with some other compiler?